Advanced Diploma in Clinical Supervision

 £150 non-refundable deposit is required for each module.
 This deposit will be deducted from the cost of the module.

 * The payment for each module can be made over 3 instalments.

 * A £75 early bird discount is available for acceptance on a place on the course.
 Further details are available on the application form.

 We are proud to invite guest facilitators, chosen appropriately to their areas of experience and expertise, to support you in your learning.
 Confirmed facilitators for 2021 are:

-Samantha Crapnell MBACP, NCS (Accred), Assoc.
+Samantha Crapnell MBACP, MNCS (Accred), Assoc.
 CIPD

 Samantha is a Therapeutic Counsellor and Psychotherapist, Clinical Supervisor and Executive Coach.
 Alongside studying for her Master's Degree in Counselling and Psychotherapy Practice, she enjoys working with adults and young people in education and private practice, and working with a range of helping professionals in Clinical Supervision.
 She has over 15 years' experience as a Learning and Development Officer and has designed and delivered CPPD in settings including professional services, third sector, education and private practice.